top of page

 Infection is believed to be a component of diverticulitis.
 Thus, the standard treatment for years has been and remains antibiotics.

-Newer studies question whether antibiotics actually expedite or "speed up" the recovery from acute diverticulitis.
+Newer studies question whether antibiotics expedite or "speed up" the recovery from acute diverticulitis.

-Guidelines for the management of acute diverticulitis (Gastroenterology 2015;149[7]:1944-1949), support that antibiotics be used selectively, rather than routinely, in patients with uncomplicated acute diverticulitis.
+Guidelines for managing acute diverticulitis (Gastroenterology 2015;149[7]:1944-1949) support using antibiotics selectively rather than routinely in patients with uncomplicated acute diverticulitis.

-Although more commonly used, acute uncomplicated diverticulitis warrants antibiotic treatment per guidelines only in the setting of "severe symptoms, comorbidities, and immunosuppression."
+Although more commonly used, acute uncomplicated diverticulitis warrants antibiotic treatment per guidelines only for "severe symptoms, comorbidities, and immunosuppression."

 Will I need surgery?